 Remember that we talked about balance?
 Yin and yang?
 Just like with most stuff, too much or not enough of something will result in negative outcomes.
 Sinek explains that leaders who have too much serotonin in their brain—but don’t take their responsibilities—eventually will lose the trust of their group.
 Once this trust is gone, their serotonin drops, together with their confidence.
 Leaders that take care of their people will have a healthy balance of serotonin in their brain and are more confident in taking on challenges.

 Increase social bonds and trust

-Neurotransmitters can influence the behaviour of your customer, too.
+Neurotransmitters can influence the behavior of your customer, too.
 Remember how sunlight makes you feel happier?
-This mood change can also impact consumer behaviour.
+This mood change can also impact consumer behavior.
 For example, researchers found that when temperatures are low, sunlight can increase sales.